Make Your Walls Talk Using Wood & Stone Interior Design

 Combining wood with other materials offers a lot of visual appeal without causing your home to turn into a “cabin.”
 This modern kitchen allows the wood to serve as a focal point in the island but still feels clean and fresh.

 Similarly, look how we combined metal and wood for this client’s backsplash over her wet bar.

 Another version of wood planking is shingles.
-This treatment obviously brings a lot of texture to your room but it should be used sparingly — perhaps just one wall or with very minimal accessories.
+This interior design treatment obviously brings a lot of texture to your room but it should be used sparingly — perhaps just one wall or with very minimal accessories.

 Stone can also be applied to walls much like tile.
 But unlike tile, stone draws warmth to a room.
 Think how different the dining room below would look if the stone wall interior were just another painted wall.

 Stone might seem like it would be a cold feature — yet this bright and friendly bedroom again shows how painted stone can become an important and unexpected custom accent.

 Stone’s versatility allows it to reach beyond traditional styles.
 Look at how this brick wall — yes, faux brick can be installed to look as if it’s “always” been there — blends easily with the living room’s contemporary furniture and accessories.

-We would love to show you how a wood or stone accent wall can enhance your home’s décor.
+We would love to show you how a wood or stone interior design accent wall can enhance your home’s décor.
 Please contact us for a complimentary consultation.
 And don’t forget: We are available for holiday decorating at your home or office!